src-d/blog/content/upcoming/id2vec.md

 ## Conclusion

 It is possible to construct embeddings of identifiers in source code at scale, efficiently.
-The input co-occurene matrix can be generated with the proposed algorithm based on AST traversal.
+The input co-occurence matrix can be generated with the proposed algorithm based on AST traversal.
 They capture funny relations specific to software engineering as well as some general associations.
 The legacy model built with the previous generation processing pipeline on more than 100,000 most starred repositories cloned in October 2016 is available to download and evaluate.

 <script async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS_CHTML"></script>